Last updated: March 11, 2025

 Prequalification to buy a new home

-- Credit is not checked
+- Your credit report is not usually checked by the lender

 What is mortgage preapproval?